 A residency in the Pilbara during 2017 generated landscapes that are freer in execution, and more open.
 While the paint remains thin and the palette is restricted, Michael’s fire 2017 includes, in the foreground, a horizontal band of blue with a lip of luscious thickness.
 In the distant fire on the horizon, multiple plumes of smoke darken the sky evocatively, highlighting the drama of this landscape, its emotional resonance, and its historical change.

-Tweedie has been working as an artist full time since 2013.
-Recent career highlights include being named a finalist in the John Stringer Prize (2020) and awarded a Highly Commended in the Sunshine Coast Art Prize (2019).
-Tweedie was the inaugural winner of the 2016 Tony Fini Foundation Artist Prize at the Art Gallery of Western Australia’s Black Swan Prize, and also a finalist in the 65th Blake Prize (2018) and the Kilgour Prize (2014, 2017, 2018).
+Recent career highlights include being named a finalist in the John Stringer Prize (2020) and the Sunshine Coast Art Prize (2019, 2022).
+Tweedie was the inaugural winner of the 2016 Tony Fini Foundation Artist Prize at the Art Gallery of Western Australia’s Black Swan Prize, and also a finalist in the 65th Blake Prize (2018) and the Kilgour Prize (2014, 2017, 2018, 2021).
 He has undertaken a number of regional residencies in the last few years including to Glaziers Bay, Tasmania (2018) and the Pilbara region in Western Australia (2019).Download CV